radekBednarik/playwright_ws/test/purePlaywrightScripts/10-codegen.md

 - Click on Amazon icon top left to return to homepage
 - Stop the recording.

-Now run the file and it should repeat you actions:
+Now run the file and it should repeat your actions:

     ```
     node excercise.js